Moving from reactive ordering to planned replenishment

 Current usage

-• LYIT is used daily as part of normal maintenance operations
+LYIT is used daily as part of normal maintenance operations across underground and surface workshops.
+Adoption occurred without pushback during rollout and usage has remained consistent since installation.

-The site has indicated interest in additional terminals and contract extensions, reflecting the system’s positive impact onsite.
+The site has indicated interest in additional terminals and contract extensions.

 Worker stocking parts shelves inside a site storage container